Visky04/SapplyValuesITA/README.md

-This version of SapplyValues is just a translation of the original test.
-I did not change any part of it.
+This version of SapplyValues is a translation of the original test.
+I added 2 more options: "Partially agree" and "Partially disagree" to make the result more accurate.